Empowering Marginalized Communities through Media & DOCUMENTING HUMAN RIGHTS THROUGH EYEWITNESS REPORTS

 El Tímpano: Collaborative, Local, Spanish-language Reporting

 In collaboration with the Listening Post Collective of Internews, I led an assessment of the information needs of Oakland's Latino immigrants.
 I met with leaders of two-dozen community organizations, facilitated listening sessions with engaged residents, and surveyed dozens of Latino immigrants to understand how they access news and information and engage in civic conversations, and identify gaps and opportunities.
-We plan to launch a report in spring of 2018.
+Click here to view our report, "Más Información: An Information Needs Assessment of Latino Immigrants in Oakland California."
 Learn more at www.eltimpano.org.

 Watching Western Sahara